aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/drawing_a_svg/drawing_a_svg.md

 ### Read data from a SVG file

-Before drawing a SVG file, you need to read a SVG file with `FileReader` in JavaScript.
+Before drawing a SVG file, you need to read data from a SVG file with `FileReader` in JavaScript.

 ```js
 var fileReader = new FileReader();